SLU LAW is committed to providing a supportive atmosphere where students can address their wellness needs.

 Fitness classes and personal training opportunities also are offered through Simon Rec Center.
 Learn more

 BORP.org provides accessible recreation opportunities, including virtual workouts for individuals with a physical disability.
 Learn more

 Services provided by SLUCare physicians at the Saint Louis University Student Health Center include internal, medicine, gynecology, orthopedics, psychiatry, sports medicine and more.
 Learn more

-In coordination with SLU’s Campus Ministry, a weekly Mass is offered at Scott Hall most Tuesdays during the semester at noon in the seventh-floor chapel.
+Mass and Spiritual Guidance is held on Mondays at 12:30 p.m. and Fridays at 5:30 p.m. at the Chapel at Scott Hall, located on the seventh floor.
+This is an open-attendance event.
 SLU LAW students are also welcome to attend weekday liturgies at other campus locations and Sunday Masses at St. Francis Xavier College Church, which serves as a worship space for both the University and a parish community.

 Contact Sue Chawszczewski at email@example.com for more information.

 Every semester, the Student Bar Association (SBA) hosts a week-long Wellness Week.
 While programming varies from semester to semester, offerings may include:

 - Coffee specials at Chris’ @ the Docket